8 Best Renters Insurance Companies in Texas of 2026

 - If your building features approved sprinklers, you can save 5%.

-- If your rental has been insured by CHUBB and you make no claims for three years or more, you can save 10%.
+- If CHUBB has insured your rental and you make no claims for three years or more, you can save 10%.

 - If you bundle your rental with auto coverage, you can save 10%.